CoderSales/Portfolio-Project-4/README.md

 For further references, see REFERENCES.md in Documentation folder.

 ## Notes on deployment
-For errors inn the database and migrations as a last resort:
+For errors in the database and migrations, as a last resort:
 ### Completely remove Django migrations and reset database

 1. Remove the all migrations files in project.
 Go through each of project apps' migration folders and remove everything inside, except the __init__.py file.